ProFTPD module mod_vroot

 Installation

-After unpacking and patching the latest proftpd-1.3.x source code, copy themod_vroot.c
+After unpacking and patching the latest proftpd-1.3.x source code, copy themod_vroot.c file into:

 proftpd-dir/contrib/Then follow the normal steps for using third-party modules in proftpd: